 Heroin and the various prescription opioids constitute some of the most physically and psychologically addictive substances of abuse.
 This is primarily due to the intense and painful nature of the withdrawal when one ceases taking these drugs after becoming physically dependent on them.

-The brutal nature of the withdrawal frequently leads to relapses, which in turn frequently cause overdoses and death.
+The brutal nature of heroin and/or opioid detox frequently leads to relapses, which in turn frequently cause overdoses and death.
 It is for these reasons that admittance to a detox in which the side effects of opiate/opioid withdrawal can be treated and monitored in a controlled environment is highly recommended.

 Here is a list of the most common side effects of withdrawal from heroin and prescription opiates/opioids (such as oxycodone, hydrocodone, hydromorphone, oxymorphone, morphine, etc) –